Kayla McAlister: Rugby career

-In 2012 the New Zealand Rugby Union organised a "Go for Gold" campaign to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics. attend one of the open trials.

-Her father Charlie spotted an announcement about the campaign and sent his daughter a link to the campaign’s website.
-Her mother on the otherhand wanted her to persist with netball.
-Feeling her netball career was going backwards McAlister decided to try out for the saying of the decision, “I was approaching my mid-20s and wasn’t getting any younger, in a rut and this opportunity came up – one door shutting and another one opening.”

-McAlister and Woodman without telling their coaches attended a “screening/trial night” in Auckland before enrolling in the “Go for Gold” program.
+In 2012 the New Zealand Rugby Union organised a "Go for Gold" campaign to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics.
+Her father Charlie sent her a link to the campaign's website, while her mother wanted her to continue with netball.
+Feeling her netball career was going backwards, McAlister attended one of the open trials.
+She said of the decision, "I was approaching my mid-20s and wasn't getting any younger, in a rut and this opportunity came up – one door shutting and another one opening."
+McAlister and Woodman, without telling their coaches, attended a "screening/trial night" in Auckland before enrolling in the "Go for Gold" program.
 At the trial she was put through various fitness, rugby skill and character assessment activities.
 Of the 800 who attended a trial, the 60 most promising then attended a camp at Waiouru in mid-2012.

-Looking back McAlister commented on the experience, “We were up at 5 a.m. and doing an obstacle course in -5 degrees in water.
-I remember at the time we were saying, ‘What were we thinking, have we made the right decision?’”
+Looking back McAlister commented on the experience, "We were up at 5 a.m. and doing an obstacle course in –5 degrees in water.
+I remember at the time we were saying, 'What were we thinking, have we made the right decision?
 This group was further reduced to 30, who then attended a second training camp at Waiouru, among whom were McAlister and Woodman.

 Debut

 Kayla McAlister made her debut for the sevens team when she was selected for the New Zealand team that won the 2012 Oceania Women's Sevens Championship which was held in Fiji on 3–4 August 2012.
 The team won the tournament, which gained New Zealand entry to the 2013 World Cup held in June 2012 in Moscow, Russia.
-They won the competition, beating Canada, 29-12 in the final during which McAlister scored a try.
+They won the competition, beating Canada 29–12 in the final during which McAlister scored a try.

-2012-2013 Seven Series Season
+2012–13 Seven Series Season

-During the team’s first season in the inaugural Women's Sevens Series, where she debuted at Dubai she scored a total of 20 tries over the season’s four tournaments, whereas her friend Woodman only scored five.
+During the team's first season in the inaugural Women's Sevens Series, where she debuted at Dubai, she scored a total of 20 tries over the season's four tournaments, whereas her friend Woodman only scored five.
 New Zealand won three of the tournaments, and finishing fourth in the second tournament, to win the series.